FC Astra Giurgiu: Last years in the top division and downfall (2017–2022)

 In the summer of 2019, Dan Alexa was named as the new coach.
-Before signing with Astra Giurgiu, Alexa was a "yoyo" manager, because in all his managerial career he either promoted or got relegated every season.
-The Astra job was his chance to affirm himself at a bigger level.
-With the help of his controversial impresario Anamaria Prodan he recruited a big number of important new players such as Daniel Graovac, Mihai Răduț, Gabriel Tamaș and Ljuban Crepulja.
 The biggest transfer was the surprising return of former star playmaker Constantin Budescu, reforming the unstoppable duo Alibec-Budescu.
 Throughout the season, a lot of former players returned to the club.
 Former title winners Gabriel Enache, Alexandru Dandea, Alexandru Ioniță and club legend Takayuki Seto returned to the team alongside former goal-scorer Kehinde Fatai.
 Despite the quality of his squad, Alexa had a short and awful stint as Astra Giurgiu manager.
-After a 2–2 draw against FC Botoșani in his debut he was filmed getting punched in the face by Anamaria Prodan after a disagreement about a player she brought to the club.
-After only two games he wanted to quit.
-He was finally fired after a dreadful 0–0 performance at home against FC Hermannstadt.
 With one of the best squads in the league he managed only four wins, four draws and four losses.
-Even though he was considered a defensive manager, the team conceded a goal in 11 out of 12 games and struggled to create chances, playing one of the most uninspired, boring and depressing football in the club's history.
 The naming of Dan Alexa in charge of the club was a big failure.